Skip to main content

 • Students must take and rank high on the ASVAB (Armed Services Vocational Aptitude Battery)

-• Diploma or GED usually required
+• Diploma or GED required

 • Clean criminal record usually required